What We Believe

 Guiding generations to become passionate followers of Jesus Christ, one home at a time.

 Our mission statement is built on the idea that the timeless gospel of Jesus Christ should take root in every home, for every generation.
+A few thoughts on our mission:

 We can’t guide if we aren’t on the journey together.
 We don’t reach lost people, and then leave them.
 Jesus told us to go and make disciples, to go and create other followers.
 We travel together.